SamBridgess/homomorphicEncryption/examples/server/README.md

 ```
 from this directory.
 In case you are at any point asked for `postgres` password, use `123456.

-After running the crypt, use
+After running the script, use
 ```commandline
 source ~/.profile
 ```